Picking out the best flooring for kitchens is such an important decision when it comes to designing your space.

 Choose: Engineered wood flooring, which will do much better in a kitchen – with a durable top layer, it is much more resistant to warping and movement than solid wood.

 Avoid: Expensive, solid wood flooring, which can warp when exposed to water.

-Fitting wood flooring: Professional fitting is often recommended for a perfect finish, but as most of the ranges now come as a floating floor with a click-lock system, competent DIYers will be able to install wood flooring themselves.
+Installing wood flooring: Professional installation is often recommended for a perfect finish, but as most of the ranges now come as a floating floor with a click-lock system, competent DIYers will be able to install wood flooring themselves.

 Choose laminate for a cost-effective kitchen floor

-Choose: Higher-end laminate, which can have a very convincing wood or tile effect, complete with grain finishes, embossing, bevelled edges and stone looks.
+Choose: Higher-end laminate, which can have a very convincing wood or tile effect, complete with grain finishes, embossing, beveled edges and stone looks.